By Ernst Lamothe Jr.

 6. Recurrent Loss

 Recurrent miscarriages — the loss of three or more consecutive pregnancies before the fetus is 10 weeks old — are not as common.
-The American Society for Reproductive Medicine recommends that if a woman has two consecutive pregnancies, she should see her OB-GYN or fertility specialist for an examination.
+The American Society for Reproductive Medicine recommends that if a woman has two consecutive pregnancies, she should see her OB-GYN or fertility specialist at a fertility clinic for an examination.
 If a woman has had a miscarriage, the likelihood of her having another one increases.

 “After a first miscarriage, the risk of having a second is 15 to 20 percent.
 After two miscarriages, the odds of a third go up to 25 to 30 percent,” added Masaba.
 “Fortunately, less than 5 percent of women will have two consecutive miscarriages and only one percent will experience three consecutive pregnancy losses.